hermawansafrin/book-lending/README.md

 This interactive documentation eliminates the need for separate API testing tools and provides developers with immediate access to test functionality.

 ## Testing & Test Coverage

+**Database Configuration for Testing:**
+- Ensure you have a dedicated test database configured in `phpunit.xml` (example: `book_lending_test`)
+- Tests use MySQL database as configured in `.env.testing` for all test scenarios
+- Database configuration should match your testing environment setup

 Run the comprehensive test suite: